Chinese language : Lesson 2

 The easiest and universal way to express gratitude is with thank you xie xie.
 This is an example where repeating a character softens its meaning making it less formal.
 If you thank someone or they thank you there is a phrase that is often used as a reply to thank you it is mei guan xi; it can be translated as no problem but more accurately means no consequence.
 You can also say bu xie which also means no need to thank / you're welcome it does not mean no thanks.
 When you want to say farewell; say zai jian it literally means see you again.
 If you are pleased or happy then gao xing is a useful word to include.

 When addressing people there are conventions regarding names and titles that need to be followed.
 The first and most important rule is that the order of names is family name followed by given name rather than the other way around.
 So Xi Jinping is Mr. Xi with given name Jinping.
 There are only a few family names in use in China, indeed China is sometimes known as the ‘hundred names’, there are tens of millions of people with the same family name.
 It is therefore important to use the given name as well as the family name.
-Only close family members and friends are greeted with just the given name.
+Only close family members and friends are greeted with just their given name.
 On meeting someone for the first time, formal titles are used: Mr. xian sheng; Miss xiao jie and Mrs. tai tai.
-You can use xian sheng xiao jie to call out to a waiter/waitress or shop assistant.

-In conversation it is usual to acknowledge a person's relative age, this is done by putting old or young before the name.
+In conversation it’s usual to acknowledge a person’s relative age, this is done by putting old or young before the name.
 Xiao is used for young people (under 35) and lao for older people (ten years older than yourself or over 40).
 These are used after first getting acquainted.